colinswan/bmi-calculator/README.md

 The Body Mass Index (BMI) Calculator has the following features:

 - Ability to select whether to use metric or imperial units
-- Inputs for user to enter their height and weight
+- Inputs for the user to enter their height and weight
 - Outputs BMI result, with the user's weight classification and healthy weight range
 - Responsive layout that adjusts according to the user's device screen size
 - Hover and focus states for all interactive elements on the page